New Order (film): Production

 Michel Franco started to develop the idea in 2014, and finished the script in 2017.
 Production concluded in May, 2019.
 The cast included Naian Gonzalez Norvind, Diego Boneta, Mónica Del Carmen, Fernando Cuautle, Darío Yazbek Bernal and Eligio Meléndez.

 Release

 The film had its world premiere on September 10, 2020 at the Venice Film Festival where it was awarded the Grand Jury Prize.
 It also screened at the Toronto International Film Festival on September 15, 2020.
-Shortly after, Neon and Mubi acquired distribution rights to the film in the U.S., the U.K., India, Ireland, Latin America and Turkey, respectively.
+Shortly after, Neon acquired North American distribution rights to the film, while Mubi acquired distribution rights to the film in the U.K., India, Ireland, Latin America and Turkey.
 The film was released in Mexico on October 22, 2020, by Videocine.
 It was released in a limited release in the United States on May 21, 2021.